-Jasmine Baetz is a ceramics student and teacher.
+Jasmine Baetz (she/her) makes art and teaches sculpture and ceramics at Coker University in Hartsville, South Carolina.
 She has made things out of clay from a young age, and it remains her primary tool for making sense of the world.
-She holds a BA in religious studies from the University of Toronto, a diploma in Fine Arts from Langara College in Vancouver, and a BFA in 3D Fine Arts from Massachusetts College of Art and Design.
-She began her MFA in Ceramics at CU Boulder in fall 2017.
+She holds a BA in religious studies from the University of Toronto, a diploma in Fine Arts from Langara College in Vancouver, a BFA in 3D Fine Arts from Massachusetts College of Art and Design, and an MFA in Ceramics from the University of Colorado, Boulder.

 The materiality and recyclability of clay makes is well suited for her methods of building: addition, experimentation, and revision.
 Her work includes clay objects that are fired, unfired, on pedestals, under ground, under water, joined with other materials in installation, and implemented in ritual or performance.
 Using her place in a materially-based craft discipline and community, she seeks to illuminate the systemic problems within it that create and perpetuate colonial, racist, and misogynistic assumptions, discourses, and objects.
 Defining her work, practice, and teaching against these tendencies, she uses clay to investigate history, repetition, belief, and identity.